Welcome to the Schar School – Master’s 101!

 Multiple programs and services are available to help you adjust to the rigors of graduate level writing and research.
 We encourage you to review the information below designed help you to make a smooth transition:

 - A one-semester professional writing course is offered by the Schar School which can be taken by you as an elective toward your program.
 All Schar School master’s students are eligible to take this course.
 Please note that some Schar School students will be required to take this course as one of their electives based on the assessment of their gateway course instructor:

 PUBP 570 Fundamentals of Policy Writing (3 credits) Professional Writing teaches effective writing for the professions.
 The course includes the fundamentals of writing — grammar, word usage and paragraphing – and instruction in selected genres, including news stories, editorials, and research writing.

 - Tips on everything from grammar to drafting an effective argument can be found on the resources link of the Writing Center website.

-- The Writing Center provides individual tutoring, free of charge, to the Schar School students on the Arlington and Fairfax campuses.
+- The Writing Center provides individual tutoring, free of charge, to the Schar School students on Mason Square and the Fairfax Campus.
 The Writing Center also offers the Online Writing Lab (OWL), an email-based tutoring service.
 Information about the services offered and appointments can be found at: http://writingcenter.gmu.edu/

 - Mason Writing Center Plagiarism Resource List: